ibm-developer/generator-nodeserver/README.md

         - `<image name>`

             The registry/image name of your release Docker image - e.g.
-            `registry.ng.bluemix.net/myspace/myimage`
+            'registry.ng.bluemix.net/myspace/myimage'

         - `<tag value>`

             The image tag value of your release Dockerimage - e.g. 'latest' or '1.0.0'

-        - `pullPolicy`
+        - `<pull policy>`

             'Always' or 'IfNotPresent'.
 See [Kubernetes image documentation](https://kubernetes.io/docs/concepts/containers/images/) for further explanation.

     Notes:

     1. The helm command installs to the Kubernetes environment pointed to by the KUBECONFIG environment variable.

     1. The Helm command is installed when you install the IBM Cloud Developer Tools, which you can install for your project by running 'npm run idt:install'

 1. IBM Cloud Developer Tools